kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_clinometer.md

 9. Release to lock and see the distance to the tree.

 ## Disclaimer
-Trail Sense uses a general rule of thumb to determine if a slope has avalanche potential, which is limited by your phone's sensors.
+Ocean Sense uses a general rule of thumb to determine if a slope has avalanche potential, which is limited by your phone's sensors.
 If you think a slope is unsafe, then try to find an alternate route to avoid it or take precautions.